atlopes/zintbarcode/README.md

 **GdiPlusX** by Bernard Bout (*project manager*) et al.

-Although ZintBarcode does not depend any more on the **VFP2C32** Fox Link Library, by Christian Ehlscheid, with the collaboration of Eric Selje, the appreciation and this acknowledgement remain.
+Although ZintBarcode does not depend anymore on the **VFP2C32** Fox Link Library, by Christian Ehlscheid, with the collaboration of Eric Selje, the appreciation and this acknowledgement remain.

 ## Status